FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/faq.rst

 a little easier to use, and can add some helper functions, but it can't change the basic behaviour of the control.

-Two things I would really like to add are collapsible groups and owner drawing.
-But these things are not supported by a ListCtrl.
-Until they are, ObjectListView cannot have them either.
+One thing I would really like to add is owner drawing.
+But this is not supported by a ListCtrl, so ObjectListView cannot have it either.

 Why is the text of the first column indented by about 20 pixels?